lisu1222/Which-Company-Worth-Working-for/README.md

 # Which Company is Worth Working for?

 A study concerning employee reviews for Google, Amazon, Apple, Facebook, Microsoft, and Netflix.
+Medium Post can be find at: [Which Tech Company is Worth Working for?](https://medium.com/@ls3583/which-tech-company-is-worth-working-for-c21c10f6f1f1)

 ## Overview